ArconRM/Mathi0_plus/README.md

 # Mathi0+
 ----
-__It is SwiftUI app with different math functions that you can use as an example for such effects as custom keyboards, animated backgrounds and other stuff__
+__It is SwiftUI app with different math functions that you can use as an example for such effects as custom keyboards, animated backgrounds and other stuff.
+App is localized for English and Russian languages.__
 ***
 _App has a full version on iOS (only on iPhone by now) and a calculator  for AW.
 Also there is [original UIKit version](https://github.com/ArconRM/Mathi0) but it is a bit worse._
 ***